Security licensing enforcement

 After you make a complaint

-The Registrar of Security Services will decide whether to accept your complaint and let you know what their decision is.
-If you're not satisfied, you can ask for reconsideration or make a complaint to the Office of the Ombudsperson.
+The Registrar of Security Services will decide whether to accept or deny your complaint and let you know their decision.
+If you are not satisfied, you can ask for reconsideration or make a complaint to the Office of the Ombudsperson.

-If the Registrar accepted your complaint, they will decide if the worker or business broke the rules.
-If so, the Registrar may give them a penalty.
+If the Registrar accepts your complaint, they will decide if the security worker or business has violated the laws and policies.
 The Registrar will let you know when the investigation is complete.

 Investigations

-The Registrar of Security Services may investigate security workers and businesses.
-The purpose is to determine if they are following the rules.
+The Registrar of Security Services may investigate security workers and businesses to determine if they are following the laws and policies.

 During an investigation, a security investigator might: